mfisher87/mfisher87.github.io/content/posts/year-in-review-2023/index.md

 technologies we will use to build cyberinfrastructure for community-managed geospatial research data transformation recipes which write output artifacts to [DataONE](https://www.dataone.org/).
-We found many similarities between our goals and those of [Pange Forge](https://pangeo-forge.org/), but after exploring collaboration with members of the Pangeo Forge team, we found timing and funding considerations would be major obstacles.
+We found many similarities between our goals and those of [Pangeo Forge](https://pangeo-forge.org/), but after exploring collaboration with members of the Pangeo Forge team, we found timing and funding considerations would be major obstacles.